onekiloparsec/QLFits/README.md

 If you want to contibute, you need:
 * A recent Mac
 * A copy of [Xcode](https://itunes.apple.com/fr/app/xcode/id497799835?l=en&mt=12) (Xcode 6, as of now, March 2015, but Xcode 5 should also work)
-* A working installation of [Carthage](https://github.com/Carthage/Carthage) (Install it with Homebrew: `brew install carthage`)
+* A working installation of [Carthage](https://github.com/Carthage/Carthage) (Install it with [Homebrew](http://brew.sh): `brew install carthage`)
 * Some knowledge of Objective-C and C... and FITS!

 Then,

 1. simply fork this project on GitHub,
 2. Go to the project directory, and run `carthage update`
-3. make your modifications (I can help),
+3. Open QLFits3.xcproj and make your modifications (I can help),
-4. test (I can also help, if time permits, business as usual),
+4. Test – see Debugt below (I can also help, if time permits, business as usual),
-5. and submit a pull request.
+5. Submit a pull request (via GitHub)!

 How to debug
 ------------

+* Build your (modified) QLFits3.
+Now, a new version is being put in /Library/QuickLook
+* Navigate in the Finder to look for a FITS file, and press <space>.

+Alternate method. _Note: What follows is supposed to work, but a bug in Yosemite prevents it._
 In Xcode, you should locate the `qlmanage` binary file, and include it as the "Executable" in the "Run" section of the "QLFits3" scheme.
 To do so:

 * Edit the "QLFits3" scheme in Xcode, select the "Run section"